rspec/rspec-rails/Upgrade.markdown

 ## View specs

+### view.should render_template

-Rails changed the way it renders partials, so to set an expectation that a partial gets rendered:
+Rails changed the way it renders partials, so to set an expectation that a partial gets rendered, you need

     render
     view.should render_template(:partial => "widget/_row")

+### stub_template

+Introduced in rspec-rails-2.2, simulates the presence of view templates on the file system.
+This supports isolation from partials rendered by the vew template that is the subject of a view example:

+    stub_template "widgets/_widget.html.erb" => "This Content"

-## as_new_record
+### as_new_record

 Earlier versions of the view generators generated stub_model with `:new_record?
 => true`.
-As of rspec-rails-2.0.0.rc, that is no longer recognized, so you need to change this:
+That is no longer recognized in rspec-rails-2, so you need to change
+this:

     stub_model(Widget, :new_record? => true)